neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 ### Browser Support
 We support the current version of Chrome and Firefox and assume that most browsers based on these will work as well.
-We do not support specific browser addons.
+We do not support specific configurations od browser extensions.

 ### PHP Requirements
+We only support PHP versions with active support by the PHP community.
+The app may run with older PHP versions but this is not tested and bug reports with unsupported PHP versions will be ignored.

 To keep your PHP version updated, we recommend the [PHP PPA from deb.sury.org](https://deb.sury.org/#php-packages) You can install the latest version from the PPA with the following commands:
 ```bash